Oops19/TS4-StupidDrone/_TS4/mod_documentation/inappropriate_drone_recordings/README.md

-# The Stupid Drone
+# Inappropriate Drone Recordings

-The TS4 'Drone' will no longer be monitored and stopped by TS4 AI when sims do 'inappropriate' things which should never be recorded or streamed.
+The TS4 'Drone' will no longer be monitored and stop if sims to do 'inappropriate' things which should not be recorded.

-'Get Famous' and other sims can no live-stream also while showering or woohoo as expected by the sims 'reality tv' audience.

 ### Technical details
-The TS4 drone records or streams nothing.
-After 'recording' it creates an object with a title and description.
-Nothing changes here.
+The TS4 drone records nothing.
+It only creates an object with a title and description.

+This mod overrides two functions in PrivacyService: add_vehicle_to_monitor() and remove_vehicle_to_monitor().

-Resetting a sim will also reset the drone attached to it and stop recording or streaming.
+Resetting a sim will also reset the drone attached to it and stop recording / streaming.

 # Addendum